 $ zip node-microservice cumulocity.json image.tar

-The resulting node-microservice.zip file contains your microservice and it is ready to be uploaded to the Cumulocity IoT platform.
+The resulting node-microservice.zip file contains your microservice and it is ready to be uploaded to the Cumulocity platform.

 Uploading the node-microservice.zip into the platform can be done via the UI.
 In the Administration application, navigate to Ecosystem > Microservices and click Add microservice.
 Drop the ZIP file of the microservice and then click Subscribe.